timsun28/DataSciencePort/README.md

 After these lessons we would take the online Machine learning course by Stanford University.
 This course was mostly repetition and more examples concerning machine learning.

-Beforehand we were given a list of quizes we had to finish in certain weeks of the course.
+Beforehand we were given a list of quizzes we had to finish in certain weeks of the course.
-These were: Week 1, 2, 3 and 6 quizes.
-The completion of these quizes can be seen in the following screenshot:
+These were: Week 1, 2, 3 and 6 quizzes.
+The completion of these quizzes can be seen in the following screenshot:

 ![Coursera Courses](/images/Coursera.png)